juntylpro1/secure-enterprise/bp-enterprise-access.md

 # Best practices for assigning access in an enterprise
 {: #access-enterprises}

-While you're deciding how to [set up your account structure](/docs/secure-enterprise?topic=secure-enterprise-enterprise-best-practices) within the enterprise, begin planning how to assign access to identities in your organization.
+While you're deciding how to [set up your enterprise and account structure](/docs/secure-enterprise?topic=secure-enterprise-enterprise-best-practices) within the enterprise, begin planning how to assign access to identities in your organization.
 These best practices provide you with the basic building blocks to enable successful and secure app development in {{site.data.keyword.cloud}}.
 {: shortdesc}

 To learn more about organizing resources and assigning access in child accounts or nonenteprise accounts, see [Best practices for organizing resources and assigning access](/docs/account?topic=account-account_setup).